And we're back, El Rushbo, meeting and surpassing and redefining a lot of things.

 Palin book goes platinum.

-Going rogue has gone platinum.
+Going Rogue has gone platinum.

-Mark Levin's book has sold 1.1 million books.
+Mark Levin's book has sold 1.1 million.

 I got the numbers today.

-Yahoo News couldn't believe it.
+Yahoo News couldn't be there.

 But that was a long time ago.